José Luiz de Magalhães Lins

 José Luiz de Magalhães Lins (12 April 1929 – 3 February 2023) was a Brazilian banker.
 Ahead of Banco Nacional de Minas Gerais, he became famous in the 1960s as the main patron of the Cinema Novo film movement and as one of the most influential sponsors of cultural production at the time.

 Son of the railroad worker Edmundo Lins Júnior and housewife Alice de Magalhães Lins, he started working at the age of 14 as a seller of savings bonds.
 At 19, he was hired as a clerk at the newly founded Banco Nacional de Minas Gerais.
 At the age of 30, he became executive officer of the institution, accumulating the functions of president of Banco Sotto-Mayor and Banco Comercial de Minas Gerais.

 While his uncle José de Magalhães Pinto was dedicated to his political career, Lins led the expansion of Banco Nacional de Minas Gerais with others and designed the institution in the cultural segment and also in the communication sector.
 Friend of Roberto Marinho (Rede Globo) and Nascimento Britto (Jornal do Brasil), advisor to some of the most influential political and economic leaders in the country, José Luiz was defined by lawyer Jorge Serpa as the absent most present in the country.
 Always reserved, averse to cameras and microphones, he fits - according to journalist Mário Sérgio Conti - in a very Rio de Janeiro category: that of “Eminências Discretas-Mas-Nem-Tanto”.

-For journalist Otto Lara Resende - one of the clients who became friends with him - Lins was the right friend of the uncertain promissory notes.
+For journalist Otto Lara Resende - one client who became friends with him - Lins was the right friend of the uncertain promissory notes.
 Personalities like Garrincha and Grande Otelo, as well as filmmakers like Cacá Diegues and Glauber Rocha, counted on their financial support - and many loans, as defined by the journalist Ruy Castro - at decisive moments.
 For the chronicler and playwright Nelson Rodrigues - who José Luiz always supported -, the banker occupied “a place that gives the person the vision of War and Peace, of Balzac and Proust”.
 According to lawyer Miguel Lins, in an emblematic phrase, “Every Lins has a craze.
 José Luiz has them all".
 For Otávio Frias Filho, owner of Folha de São Paulo newspaper, José Luiz de Magalhães Lins was the mythical and mysterious banker that his father admired, which led him to catch a plane and travel to Rio just to meet José Luiz.
 For Roberto Marinho - who did not like to fight - “José Luiz is the only man for whom I would fight, even if he was not right”.